juanneilson/machine-learning/projects/capstone/capstone_report.md

 #### Data Augmentation

-Data Augmentation it is a common technique to better exploit the available dataset and also used by the authors of ResNet50.
+Data Augmentation is a common technique to better exploit the available dataset and also used by the authors of ResNet50.
 For the purposes of this project, a different configuration was applied:

 * Rotation up to 40 degrees (to consider just standard hand positions)
 * Shifting up to 10% (not too much shifting to prevent the hands to be cropped)